Last updated: 6 December 2022

 It's important that producer statements for Design (PS1) or Design Review (PS2) detail the specific clause(s) of the Building Code that the design complies with, and how it complies with the Building Code (for example, Acceptable Solution or Verification Method, MBIE guidance and/or specific engineered design).

 Guidelines: Using producer statements [PDF 56 KB] on the Engineering New Zealand website has information on what to include in a producer statement.

 How certificates of work and producer statements work together

 For residential work, licensed building practitioners (LBPs) must produce a certificate of work (CoW) for engineering design of the primary structure (including foundations).
 It is good practice to attach relevant producer statements to the CoW, and specifically reference them and other relevant reports (for example, geotechnical reports and/or design features reports) in the CoW reference column.

 Councils may make it a condition of the building consent that a CPEng monitors elements of the construction work and reviews construction, completing a PS4.
-The CPEng is often the best person to undertake the construction monitoring because they can understand and verify any design assumptions.
+The CPEng is often the best person to undertake the construction monitoring because they understand and can verify any relevant design assumptions.

-We encourage appropriate engineering involvement in the entire building process from concept through to detailed design, design review and construction monitoring.
+Appropriate engineering involvement is encouraged in the entire building process from concept through to detailed design, design review and construction monitoring.
 The degree of involvement in all aspects will vary depending on the complexity of the building work.